khols/ResearchVaultRepository/Notes/Classes/PHY215 - Symbolic Logic/PHI215 - Symbolic Logic.md

 ## Proof Theory
 - Validity
 - Rules of inference
+- If all premises are true, the conclusion must be true.
 - Soundness
 - Completeness
 - Longer “sentences” can be instantiated using meta-variables